As with just about everything these days, whether or not to put your dog on a grain-free diet is hotly debated.

 If your dog experiences any of these symptoms, of course the first thing you should do is consult your vet but usually a grain-free diet can help to eradicate these symptoms if they are on-going and is worth considering before allergy testing and medications.

-And even dogs without allergies will benefit from a diet that has been formulated specifically to meet their natural nutritional needs.
+Even dogs without allergies will benefit from a diet that has been formulated specifically to meet their natural nutritional needs.
 Typical fillers to look out for would be wheat, wheat gluten, barley, rye, corn, maize, dairy and soya.

 When there are health risks involved,